tranche-jibrel/staking-protocol-2/README.md

 ## Development

-Present version deal with rewards distributed that resides outside the contract or outside of it, simply transferring tokens to this contract.
+Current version deal with rewards distributed that resides outside the contract or outside of it, simply transferring tokens to this contract.

-A possible variation could be that Fees Collector implements functions to call MultiRewards methjods allowing to start new distribution, TBD
+Fees Collector contract implements functions to call MultiRewards methods allowing to start new distribution with same parameters as the previous one.

+Both ways to distribute rewards are now possible, electing the distributor contract in MultiRewards contract.

 ### Install Dependencies